rhchares/SimpleService/README.md

 + Testing: JUnit 5, Mockito, Spring Boot Test, Testcontainers (for PostgreSQL)
 + Database: PostgreSQL (runtime)
 + Development: Spring Boot Docker Compose Support
+  📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.